Chart Color Schemes

 Health performance in Yeppoon is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most common medical conditions are arthritis and mental health issues, impacting 9.5% and 7.9% of residents respectively.
-A total of 67.0% of residents declare themselves completely clear of medical ailments, compared to 64.7% across the rest of Queensland.
-In Yeppoon, 21.6% of residents are aged 65 and over (4,851 people), which is higher than the 18.5% in the rest of Queensland.
+The most common medical conditions are arthritis and mental health issues, impacting 9.5 and 7.9% of residents respectively.
+67.0% of residents declare themselves completely clear of medical ailments, compared to 64.7% across the rest of Queensland.
+As of 21 June 2021, 21.6% of residents are aged 65 and over (4,851 people), which is higher than the 18.5% in the rest of Queensland.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health